covid-at-home/covid-at-home/level1.md

 On top of this, you can do things to stay as healthy as possible:

-* Ventilate your rooms frequently.
+* Ventilate your rooms frequently, including especially [while cooking](https://www.theguardian.com/environment/2019/feb/17/cooking-sunday-roast-causes-indoor-pollution-worse-than-delhi).
 * Eat appropriate amounts of nutrient-rich, healthy food.
 Include at least some carbohydrates (e.g., bread, potatoes, pasta, rice, etc).
 Vitamins D ("the sunshine vitamin") and C can be especially helpful in preventing or mitigating the effects of respiratory infections.
 * Drink enough, mostly water.
 Your urine should be very light-colored, never dark yellow.
 * Get regular exercise.
 If it is recommended or required to stay indoors, find ways to get moving at home: Dance to favorite songs with friends over video-chat, join online yoga or other exercise classes, or try simple core bodyweight exercises like push-ups, sit-ups, and squats combined with simple stationary aerobic exercises like jumping jacks, hula hooping, and skipping.